yewstack/yew/yew-router/examples/README.md

 resources at URLs that are routes within the router with the index.html of the application.

 ### Serving the files using Python
-In applicable directories, launch the `run.sh` shell script.
+In applicable directories, run the `run.sh` shell script.